 But as fortunate as this region has been, the resource curse of oil has turned many of these nations into one trick ponies.
 Instead of using this wealth to build developed and dynamic economies based on diverse industries, most have allowed their economies to depend entirely on oil revenue, importing the goods and services they need from other nations.

-This works fine when the demand and price of oil remains high—which it has been for decades, the last decade especially so—but as the demand and price of oil begins to decline over the coming decades, so too will those economies that depend on this resource.
+This works fine when the demand and price of oil remain high—which it has been for decades, the last decade especially so—but as the demand and price of oil begins to decline over the coming decades, so too will those economies that depend on this resource.
 While these Middle East nations aren’t the only ones who struggle from this resource curse—Venezuela and Nigeria are two obvious examples—they do also struggle from a unique grouping of challenges that will be difficult to overcome.